-10.1 We will ensure that the Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2023).
+10.1 We will ensure that the Headteacher, a proportion of leaders, and at least one member of the Governing Board have completed appropriate safer recruitment training.
+At all times the Headteacher and Governing Board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2024).
 At least one person involved in conducting an interview will have received safer recruitment training.
-At Fen Rivers all members of any interview panel have trained in Safer Recruitment and the Headteacher and DSL have completed Warner Interview Training.
-Warner interviews are used for key positions within the school, to ensure motivation to work with our students is examined and clearly understood.
+There will always be at least three people on an interview panel.

-10.2 At Fen Rivers we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities.
+10.2 We use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities.

 10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment and voluntary work) including reasons for any gaps in employment and evidence of original academic certificates.
-We do not accept testimonials and insist on taking up references prior to interview.
+We do not accept testimonials and take references prior to, or shortly, after interview.
 We will question the contents of application forms if we are unclear about them, and shortlisted candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.

-10.4 At Fen Rivers we use a range of selection techniques to identify the most suitable person for the post.
+10.4 Our schools use a range of selection techniques to identify the most suitable person for the post.
 Structured questions are agreed by the interview panel and any potential areas of concern are explored to determine the applicant's suitability to work with children.

-10.5 We will undertake Disclosure and Barring Service checks and other pre-employment checks as outlined in 'Keeping Children Safe in Education' to ensure we are recruiting and selecting the most suitable people to work with our children.
-We also carry out checks through the update service twice yearly to ensure staff remain suitable to work with children.
+10.5 We will undertake Disclosure and Barring Service checks and other pre-employment checks as outlined in Keeping Children Safe in Education to ensure we are recruiting and selecting the most suitable people to work with our children.